the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `pure` - static, does not effect or modify state, more computational [free function]

 `Quality Assurance` (QA) - ensure the functionality, security, and efficiency of the smart contract code.

+[relayer](https://docs.openzeppelin.com/learn/sending-gasless-transactions) - `meta-transactions`, a third-party (called a relayer) can send another user’s transactions and pay themselves for the gas cost.
+In this scheme, users sign messages (not transactions) containing information about a transaction they would like to execute.
+Relayers are then responsible for signing valid Ethereum transactions with this information and sending them to the network, paying for the gas cost.
+A base contract preserves the identity of the user that originally requested the transaction.
+In this way, users can interact directly with smart contracts without needing to have a wallet or own Ether.

 `revert` - gives back gas but loses some in process; 1. [revert reason strings](https://docs.goquorum.consensys.net/configure-and-manage/manage/revert-reason)